 Sunrise students enjoy several annual traditions.
 Every year for Thanksgiving our students take part in cooking, preparing, and setting up the “Thanksgiving Feast” that serves approximately 400 or more students and staff.
 Students put on a holiday show for all family members and staff before winter break where they sing carols, perform skits and play instruments.

 Students participate in the Orff Schulwerk Music Program, which utilizes poetry, rhyming, games, songs and dance to teach the students about music.
 The instructor teaches patterns, rhythm and spatial awareness as well as reinforcing visual thinking and social skills.

 The philosophy of Sunrise School is to provide every student with school-wide, classroom and individual positive behavioral support.This tiered behavioral program creates a predictable environment through which each student can improve his or her personal, health, social, family, work and recreation quality of life.
 Students are assessed on an ongoing basis, and this information is used to develop a pro-active, individualized behavioral plan based on each student's strengths and needs.
 Teachers and behaviorists continue to monitor progress and make necessary revisions throughout the year.

 Sunrise uses a variety of Applied Behavior Analysis management methods:

 - Behavior Intervention Development (BID) and Behavior Intervention Implementation (BII)

 Director, Clinical Services

-Sunrise School is located in Sherman Oaks on a five-acre state-of-the-art educational complex.
+Sunrise School is located in Sherman Oaks and Culver City (Culver City Campus opening in Fall 2013).
 Sunrise School admits students from the San Fernando Valley, the Westside, the Greater Los Angeles area and neighboring communities.
 Door-to-door transportation is available.